Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 It has a cutaway dreadnought body, a popular configuration among electro-acoustic guitars.
 This body type is preferred for its good projection and punch, while the cutaway allows for easy upper fret access.

 What sets this electric acoustic guitar apart from similar instruments in its price range is its use of solid Sitka spruce for the top.
-This makes it a better deal compared to non-solid top dreadnought models.
+This makes it one of the best acoustic electric guitar deals for the price.
 Because solid spruce tops are made from a single piece of wood, they resonate better, resulting in good projection, clarity, and sustain.
 And these three attributes are present in the FGX800C.

 As expected, good tonewood specs are complimented by Yamaha’s build quality.
 You can expect this guitar to last a long time and sound better as it ages – as the solid top gets better acclimated.
 To my ears, the FGX800C has a bit more top-end clarity than other guitars with similarly priced electroacoustics.
 But it does so at the cost of compromising some of the bottom end.